Highgate: Demography

 The 2011 census showed that the Highgate ward of Haringey was 82% white (60% British, 19% Other, 3% Irish).
 40.9% of the ward were Christian, 7% Jewish and 3.8% Muslim.

 The Highgate ward of Camden meanwhile was 80% white (61% British, 15% Other, 4% Irish), and 3% Black African.
-37.5% of the ward were Christian, 4.2% Jewish, and 5.1% Muslim.
+37.5% of the ward were Christian, 5.1% Muslim. and 4.2% Jewish.

 Education

 Religion

 Highgate's main Church of England parish church, St Michael's, is situated close to the summit of the hill, and is the highest church in Greater London.
 It was built as one of the Commissioners' churches in 1831 and consecrated and opened on 8 November 1832.
 The architect was Lewis Vulliamy, and in 1831 his original drawings for the church were exhibited at the Royal Academy of Arts.

 From the late 17th century until 1830 Ashhurst House, the home of former Lord Mayor of London Sir William Ashhurst, stood on the site of the church.
 The remains of the house's cellar now form part of the church's crypt.

 The church's spire, built of Bath stone, with a cross of Portland stone, is a landmark on London's northern skyline.

 Inside, the chancel and choir stalls were done by G. E. Street in 1880.
 The pulpit dates from 1848.
 The present bench pews date from 1879, replacing box pews.
 The present organ is by Hill and Davidson, and was installed in 1885, replacing an earlier instrument of 1842.
 It was overhauled in 1985.

 There is a monument to Samuel Taylor Coleridge and his family in the form of a slate slab in the middle of the church.

 The church was damaged in the Second World War by enemy air raids and the present stained glass window at the east end was installed in 1954, replacing a window broken in the Blitz.
 It is one of the last works by Evie Hone and depicts the Last Supper.

 Further down Highgate Hill is the town's Roman Catholic parish church, St Joseph's.
 It was designed by Albert Vickers, and built in 1888, replacing an earlier, smaller church of 1861.
 Although St Joseph's Church was opened in 1889 by the Bishop of Liverpool, it was not until 1932, when its debts were cleared, that it was officially consecrated.

 The church has a distinctive copper dome with a green patina, and the interior of the dome was painted by Nathaniel Westlake in 1891.
 The organ is by William Hill and Sons, and installed in 1945 as a memorial to the local victims of the Second World War.